svenkubiak/mangooio/docs/migrations.md

 **Removed Basic HTTP authentication**

 The basic HTTP authentication that came with mangoo I/O has been removed.
-This should be done in a HTTP Proxy in front of your application.
+This should be done in an HTTP proxy in front of your application instead.

 **Refactored Response class**

 The Response class and the handling of a response in a controller has been changed.
-Previously when a Response was returned in a controller, mangoo I/O automatically looked up the corresponding .ftl template and rendered it.
-Now when returning a Response.ok() it returns an empty response.
-Rendering only takes place when calling Response.ok().render() or when passing a variable to the template via Response.ok().render ("foo", "bar").
+Previously, when a Response was returned in a controller, mangoo I/O automatically looked up the corresponding .ftl template and rendered it.
+Now, returning `Response.ok()` returns an empty response.
+Rendering only takes place when calling `Response.ok().render()` or when passing a variable to the template via `Response.ok().render("foo", "bar")`.

 **Removed @admin/health endpoint**

 The @admin/health endpoint is not available anymore.

-**Switched from props based configuration yaml based configuration**
+**Switched from props based configuration to yaml based configuration**

 Please check the [updated documentation](configuration.md) for further details.